wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 == Screenshots ==

-<em>Note: Screenshots are included below from the Premium version.
+<em>Note: Screenshots are included below from <a href="https://www.simbahosting.co.uk/s3/product/woocommerce-eu-vat-compliance/">the Premium version</a>.
 Please check the feature list for this plugin to clarify which features are available in which version.</em>

 1. A button is added to allow you to enter all EU VAT rates with one click.